Chronic stress is a common problem in our modern society,

 - Increased use of alcohol, drugs, or cigarettes

-I always love to start with healthy nutrition.
+I always choose to start with healthy nutrition.

-Healthy breakfast will provide your body with the energy needed to start your day and help you to manage the stress in your life.
+Healthy breakfast will provide your body with the energy needed to start your day and manage stress in your life.

 Don’t skip meals, it can exhaust your body.